Horatio Sharpe: Early life

 Horatio Sharpe was born in Hull, Yorkshire, England in 1718 to parents William Sharpe Sr. and Margaret Beake, of Beak Street, Piccadilly in London and Elstree in Hertfordshire.
 He was one of 16 children, of whom nine brothers and four sisters survived their father.
 Sharpe's older brothers were William, John, Nicholas, Joshua, Thomas, Charles, Gregory, and Philip Sharpe.
-His four sisters were Mary, Elizabeth, Gulielma-Maria and Anne.
+His four sisters were Mary, Elizabeth, Gulielma-Maria, and Anne.
 His brother Gregory Sharpe (1713–1771) was appointed Master of the Temple in 1763 and was chaplain to George III.
 His brother William Sharpe of Brocklee Hill, Elstree in Hertfordshire (b. abt 1696 – d.
 1767) was clerk of the council.
 His brother John Sharpe Esq. of Lincoln's Inn (abt 1700–1756) was Solicitor to the Treasury.

 Career

-He was commissioned in the King's forces in 1745 as a Captain and fought in the Jacobite rising against the Scots.
+He was commissioned in the King's forces in 1745 as a captain and fought in the Jacobite rising against the Jacobites.
 He served with the 20th Regiment of Foot and the Marines.
-Later he is found in the West Indies as a Lieutenant-Colonel.
+Later, he is found in the West Indies as a Lieutenant-Colonel.
 He served until his appointment by Frederick Calvert, 6th Baron Baltimore as the proprietary Maryland colonial governor.
 (Following Samuel Ogle, who had died.)
 Horatio Sharpe was the brother of Lord Baltimore's guardian (William).
 He arrived in Maryland in August 1753.

-Appointed by the King in 1754 as the Royal Commander in Chief of all British Forces and commander of colonial forces for the protection of Virginia and adjoining Colonies, Sharpe was superseded by the arrival Maj.
+Appointed by the King in 1754 as the Royal Commander in Chief of all British Forces and commander of colonial forces for the protection of Virginia and adjoining Colonies, Sharpe was superseded by the arrival of Maj.
 Gen. Edward Braddock in 1755.
-Prior to Sharpe's service, Colonel James Innes had commanded all provincial soldiers.
+Before Sharpe's service, Colonel James Innes had commanded all provincial soldiers.

-He was a capable civil and military administrator, gentleman-farmer, slave owner, horse collector, hospitable host, and friend of George Mason and George Washington.
+He was a capable civil and military administrator, gentleman-farmer, enslaver, horse collector, hospitable host, and friend of George Mason and George Washington.

 Horatio Sharpe also built Whitehall on the outskirts of Annapolis (Whitehall Road, Skidmore, Anne Arundel County).
 Now a National Historic Landmark, Whitehall was designed by Joseph Horatio Anderson, who was also the architect of the Maryland State House.
-It served as Sharpe's residence from the time of his enforced retirement in 1769 until his return to England in 1773.
+It served as Sharpe's residence from his enforced retirement in 1769 until his return to England in 1773.